prodigio28/cold-mta/README.md

 * 2. Changes such as logo and others are allowed but must be credited to the official creator.

-* 3. No modifications may be published under any circumstances.

-* 4. It can be used on the platform's servers as long as the creator's credit remains
+* 3. It can be used on the platform's servers as long as the creator's credit remains

 # Contacts
 * Discord : **gustavol28**